Katitibay ka Tulos. Sakaling datnang agos! Ako'y mumunting lumot sa iyo'y pupulupot.

 Malaya

 Malaya is one of the satellite islands located off the southern coast of Puthawanan.
 The largest settlement within Malaya is Tawalisi which acts as a trading hub for Malaya.
 Because of the flow of traders, Tawalisi is always bustling with activity.
 Traders from the other islands and even from Thavnair come to barter at the city's market and then while away their hours watching performances of traditional dances such as Tinikling.The island also holds the honor of being home to the Balete Tree of the Puthwanan region.
 While not as large as the Balete of Timaduk, it is no less important.
 The Belete is a tree shrouded in myth and superstition, its towering appearance belies a thin curtain separating the mortal world from the realm of the spirits.
 There is speculation that Balete trees can connect not just to the spirit realm but also to physical regions on Etheirys with Malaya's Balete supposedly connecting to an island filled with supernatural creatures.Babaylan, shamans, from Puthawanan proper and Katibay make pilgrimages to Malaya's Balete to perform particularly difficult rituals.
-Additionally, prior to any major sea raid or battle, people will gather to make large sacrifices and they even hold entire feasts before the Balete to preemptively thank the spirits for a victory.Malaya is also known for producing renowned warriors known as Maharlika.
-They are hand picked to serve directly under the Datu.
+Additionally, prior to any major sea raid or battle, people will gather to make large sacrifices and they even hold entire feasts before the Balete to preemptively thank the spirits for a victory.Malaya is also known for producing renowned warriors hand picked to work directly under the Datu called Maharlika.

 These warriors serve as protectors of the land and are expected to lay down their lives in defense of the island.
 Their most honored duty is the protection of the island's Balete Tree.
 Those assigned to protect the tree are regarded as the best of the best among the warriors of not just Malaya but region of Puthwanan.
-Malaya also has an agreement with the Datus of Katibay and Puthawanan proper to send their Maharlika should a crisis arise that requires them.While Malaya also has rich iron deposits, its mining industry is second to its fisheries in terms of major sources of trade.
+Malaya also has an agreement with the Datus of Katibay and the Lakan of Puthawanan proper to send their Maharlika should a crisis arise that requires them.While Malaya also has rich iron deposits, its mining industry is second to its fisheries in terms of major sources of trade.

 Art utilized is from Islands of Sina Una and is the sole intellectual property of the artist and authors.